-Under state law, residents have alternatives to purchasing automobile insurance in Minnesota.
-These alternatives are known as “proof of financial responsibility.”
-In other words, the driver can prove he or she has enough savings or equity to meet the minimum liability requirements set by the state.
-Alternative forms of insurance include the following:
+Residents have alternatives to purchasing automobile insurance in Minnesota as long as they can provide "proof of financial responsibility."
+In other words, the driver must prove he or she has enough savings or equity to meet the minimum liability requirements set by the state (via surety bond or cash deposit).

 If the costs of a catastrophic accident exceed your bond or deposit, of course, you'll still be liable for the costs.

 What Happens If You Don't Have Car Insurance in Minnesota?

 If you allow your insurance to lapse or are found driving without insurance, you face stiff penalties and fines.
 You can be fined up to $1,000 for a first offense.
 You may also have your license revoked and vehicle registration suspended.
 In some cases, you could serve up to 90 days in jail.
 If you are unable to pay the fine, the state law does allow you to complete community service instead.